marklogic/marklogic-contentpump/README.md

 * Write results from MapReduce jobs to MarkLogic in parallel

 ## Release Note
+### What's New in mlcp and Hadoop Connector 10.0.4.2

+- Add initial server thread polling for mlcp import.
+- Add a new command line option -max_threads.
+- Bug fixes.

 ### What's New in mlcp and Hadoop Connector 10.0.4

 -  Bug fixes